neuronsimulator/nrn/src/coreneuron/README.md

 make formatbuild
 ```

-The `.clang-format` file in the source repository is compatible with version 3.9.
+The `.clang-format` file in the source repository is compatible with version 3.9 and 4.0.

 ## License
 * See LICENSE.txt